The Liturgical And Sacramental Nature Of St. Paul's Epistles

 While I will confine myself to St. Paul, my studies have led me to some fairly sweeping conclusions of which I will mention only two.

 I don’t believe that the so-called poetry of the Old Testament (a very large portion of it) is poetry at all, but that it is liturgy plain and simple.
 Liturgy that was prayed aloud by the Old Testament church in its worship.
-And that what is not liturgy is lectionary (and possibly Catechism & other items).
+And that what is not poetry is Lectionary (and possibly Catechism & other items).

-Also, that the Gospels were written immediately after Pentecost, and served as liturgy and lectionary in the apostolic church, before morphing into the forms we know today.
-Forms which go back to the 2nd or 3rd century.
+Also, that the Gospels were written very soon after Pentecost, and may have served as the liturgy and the lectionary in the apostolic church, before (liturgy) morphed into the forms we know today.
+Forms which may go back to the 2nd or 3rd century, while 1st century worship is shrouded in mystery.
+Unless a person considers the New Testament itself to be the form and content of the church’s earliest worship.
+But this is for another day.

 2) I think that his Sermons were written to be read aloud in the church on the Lord’s Day, by which I mean Sunday.
 “The Day of Salvation” per 2 Corinthians 6:2.
 The regularly scheduled Day in which our Lord intervenes in the affairs of men!

-I also think that by “church” St. Paul never means the body politic, or membership list.
+I also think that by “church” St. Paul rarely if ever means the body politic, or membership list.
 But the baptized engaged in Eucharistic worship.

 Sidebar: Christian worship is, by definition, Eucharistic.
 In the Lord’s own words, “THIS CUP “estin” / is the New Testament in my blood.”
 Or said another way, “THIS CUP” comprises, constitutes and defines the New Testament.
 Or stated yet another way: THIS CUP is the practice of the holy Christian faith.
 To celebrate it, is to worship the Father in Spirit and Truth.
 (John 4:24).